Geography of Florida: Severe weather

 A narrow eastern part of the state including Orlando and Jacksonville receives between 2,400 and 2,800 hours of sunshine annually.
 The rest of the state, including Miami, receives between 2,800 and 3,200 hours annually.

 Snow in Florida is a rare occurrence, especially on the peninsula.
 During the Great Blizzard of 1899, Florida experienced blizzard conditions; the Tampa Bay area had "gulf-effect" snow, similar to lake-effect snow in the Great Lakes region.
 During the 1899 blizzard was the only time the temperature in Florida is known to have fallen below 0 degrees Fahrenheit (−18 °C).
 The most widespread snowfall in Florida history occurred on January 19, 1977, when snow fell over much of the state, with flurries as far south as Homestead.
 Snow flurries also fell on Miami Beach for the only time in recorded history.
 A hard freeze in 2003 brought "ocean-effect" snow flurries to the Atlantic coast as far south as Cape Canaveral.

 The 1993 Superstorm brought blizzard conditions to the panhandle, while heavy rain and tornadoes beset the peninsula.
 The storm is believed to have been similar in composition to a hurricane, some Gulf coast regions even seeing storm surges of six feet or more.
 More recently, traces of snow and sleet fell across central Florida during a hard freeze event in January, 2010.
 There was some slight accumulation north of the I-4 corridor, mostly in the form of sleet.

+Despite Florida's rare sightings of snow since 1977, there have been small occurrences of snow that have affected the lands up north in the past 6-7 years dating from 2018-2024.
+The most recent sighting of snow was the statewide winter storm in 2025 that coincided with early-season snowfall in Orlando.
+Since it is rather uncommon in Orlando, which often experiences warm temperatures, this meteorological phenomenon was noteworthy.
+Many businesses and developments had to close, and Governor Ron De Santis took statewide action alerting residents to withhold any kinds of travel while the roads were cleared along with the multiple power outages in the area.